aws-samples/monitoring-apache-iceberg-table-metadata-layer/README.md

 ### Build and Deploy

+> !
+Important - The guidance below uses AWS Serverless Application Model (SAM) for easier packaging and deployment of AWS Lambda.
+However if you use your own packaging tool or if you want to deploy AWS Lambda manually you can explore following files:
+> - template.yaml
+> - lambda/requirements.txt
+> - lambda/app.py

 #### 1. Build AWS Lambda using AWS SAM CLI

 Once you've installed [Docker](#install-docker) and [SAM CLI](#install-sam-cli) you are ready to build the AWS Lambda.
 Open your terminal and run command below.